-Up to 30 June 2019, the Office classified leases as either finance leases or operating leases.
-From 1 July 2019, at 1 July 2019, the Office recognises leases as right-of-use assets and associated lease liabilities in the Statement of Financial Position.
+The Office recognises leases as right-of-use assets and associated lease liabilities in the Statement of Financial Position.

 The corresponding lease liabilities in relation to these right-of-use assets have been disclosed in note 7.1.

 5.3 Intangible assets